aws-samples/amazon-cloudfront-secure-static-site/README.md

 - Is hosted on [Amazon S3](https://aws.amazon.com/s3/)
 - Is distributed by [Amazon CloudFront](https://aws.amazon.com/cloudfront/)
 - Uses an SSL/TLS certificate from [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/)
-- Uses [Lambda@Edge](https://aws.amazon.com/lambda/edge/) to add security headers to every server response
+- Uses [CloudFront Response Header Policies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/adding-response-headers.html) to add security headers to every server response
 - Is deployed with [AWS CloudFormation](https://aws.amazon.com/cloudformation/)

 For more information about each of these components, see the **Solution details** section on this page.